Correct care for your oiled parquet

 Our current care instructions

 Do no use cloths or mops made of microfibre.
 You floor would become rough and susceptible to dirt.
-Cloths mad of natural fibres such as cotton or wool felt are suitable cloths for your wooden flooring.
+Cloths made of natural fibres such as cotton or wool felt are suitable cloths for your wooden flooring.

 Always use WOCA wood floor soap for wet care (white or natural) in the mopping water.
 Do not wipe over with clear water after this, as this would remove the protective soya and coconut fats again.
+For oak in particular, we recommend using WOCA Oil Refresher Soap in the wiping water after a cycle of 4-6 wipes with Wood Floor Soap.
+The oil refresher contains more oil and therefore cares for your Adler parquet even more intensively.

 Remove standing water on your new floor immediately as this could cause spots because of the mineral content in the water.
-Over time the oil in the wood pores will harden increasingly and allow the surface to become more durable and dirt-resistant.
+Over time the oil in the wood pores will harden increasingly and allow the surface to become more durable and dirt resistant.

 Regular cleaning – how to proceed:

+In addition to sweeping and vacuuming, you should regularly wet-mop your oxidatively oiled ADLER PARKETT with WOCA wood floor soap in your mopping waterapproximately every one to two weeks.
+If you work with white wood floor soap then shake the soap mixture thoroughly before use.
 Add just a little WOCA wood floor soap to lukewarm to warm water (dose: 1/16 litre of WOCA wood floor soap to 5 litres of warm water = 1:80 parts) and foam the soap solution with water.
 Then wipe your floor quite moistly in the direction of the fibres to wash the dirt out of the wood pores.
 At the same time you are nourishing your wooden floor with caring oils and fats.

 With hardwoods like black cherry, maple or walnut mop quite damp but not wet.
 Open-pored woods like oak and coniferous woods can withstand a wetter mopping technique.

 Oak tends to emit its Tannin in the first few weeks after installation.
-This makes the water in your bucket very darm.
-We recommand that you clean your oiled Oak parquet with 2 buckets in the first few months.
+This makes the water in your bucket very dark.
+We recommend that you clean your oiled Oak parquet with 2 buckets in the first few months.
 In one bucket you have the warm water with some WOCA soap and in the second bucket you have clean warm water.
 In this clean water you wash your mop before you take some soapy water again for the cleaning cycle.

 Please note that the soap mixture should not be darker than your floor surface as otherwise there is a risk that you will apply the dirt back onto your floor.